lucasbarbosaz/DownloaderMobis/README.md

 # DownloaderMobis
-Download habbos swfs automatically with xml generator
+Download habbos swfs automatically with xml generator (only 'all' type)

 Examples to use: <br>
 http://localhost/downloaderMobis.php?type=specific&nameSwf=nameSwf.swf -> to download only 1 archive<br>